nfrisby/frags/docs/README.md

 We similarly maintain a table for given constraints that ensure two types are apart.
 This table can affect the antecedents of `[EqFrag-Nil-Nil-improve-neg]`, for example.

+### Inert Frag Substitution

+TODO elaborate

+We interpret a given equivalence between frags (ie `~` and `EqFrag`) that have a type variable root on at least one side as a substitution mapping.
+For example, `(x :+ a) ~ (y :+ b)` will either map `x` to `y :+ b :- a` or map `y` to `x :+ :- b` -- which one depends on various and sundry technical details.

+In this way, the plugin maintains and applies a substitution over frag type variables in addition to the multiplicity and apartness tables.

 ## Normalization
 [sec:internals-normalization]: #normalization

+TODO be consistent throughout calling this either canonicalization or normalization; pick one.

 The plugin uses `ORDER_FRAGILE` to ensure that the tallies in every extension and every nested `FragNE` chain use a consistent order.